 The lively gateway to Kyushu and beyond

-A good day trip from Fukuoka city is Dazaifu.
-Historically Dazaifu was the administrative center of Kyushu and has a number of significant temples and shrines, including the head Tenmangu Shrine dedicated to the deified poet and scholar Sugawara Michizane.
-The temple draws crowds of students coming to pray for academic success and is a gorgeous place to see spring ume or plum blossom.
-The nearby Kyushu National Museum is housed in a spectacular modern building that contrasts with its historic surroundings – it’s Japan’s newest national museum, and one of its most interesting.
+The temple draws crowds of students coming to pray for academic success and is a gorgeous place to see ume (plum) blossoms in spring.
+The nearby Kyushu National Museum is housed in a spectacular modern building that contrasts with its historic surroundings.

-Kawachi Fujien in the industrial city of Kitakyushu is also becoming increasingly popular for its much-photographed wisteria tunnels that reach full bloom during the national Golden Week holiday in May.
-Tickets need to be booked in advance.
+Kawachi Fujien Wisteria Garden in the industrial city of Kitakyushu has become increasingly popular for its photo-worthy wisteria tunnels that reach full bloom during the national Golden Week holiday in May.
+Tickets must be booked in advance.
 If you miss out, you can also see wisteria blooms at Ashikaga Flower Park in Tochigi Prefecture.

 Plan your trip to Fukuoka with the locations below!